input-output-hk/essential-cardano-content/content/glossary/layer-1.md

 image_text: null
 ---

-**Layer 1:** the main blockchain ledger that operates on the underlying consensus protocol.
+The main blockchain ledger that operates on the underlying consensus protocol.
 This layer includes protocol parameters that control capabilities such as [scalability](https://www.essentialcardano.io/glossary/scalability) and throughput.